 After two years operating out of 10 Corporate Circle, their third child Taylor arrived.
 With help from their growing family both professionally and personally, Chris' Coffee started to gain national recognition after their first website, built by their 15-year-old son Christian in 1999.
 With national attention and the connection of the internet to the world of Chris' Coffee, Nachtrieb discovers a whole new market in home espresso machines.
 A broker from a new company to the United States in 2002 approached Chris Nachtrieb and Chris' Coffee to carry the latest in-home espresso machines.
 The broker came with the availability of thirty espresso machines, and Nachtrieb went all-in and purchased all thirty.
 By 2004, Nachtrieb took his expertise and flew to Italy to take his feedback direct to the owners and manufacturers of the same espresso machine companies he had been dealing with for years.
 In the advent of this trip to Italy in one-months' time the first co-designed machine, the La Spaziale Vivaldi landed in the United States with great fanfare.

-At present, the Chris' Coffee family is nearly 50 employees strong with Mr. and Mrs. Nachtrieb's daughters joining the family business in the mid-2000s.
-With the family's vision, Chris' Coffee is the leading importer of Italian home espresso machines with an e-commerce business known worldwide.
-Locally, Chris' Coffee still offers what Nachtrieb did from the comfort of his 1975 El Camino Super Sport: expertise in coffee from bean-to-brew.
+At present, the Chris' Coffee family is nearly 40 employees strong with the Nachtrieb daughters joining the family business in the early 2000's.
+With the family's vision, Chris' Coffee is the leading importer of Italian-made home espresso machines with an e-commerce business known worldwide.
+Our recent move to a 64,000 square foot facility in Latham, NY and acquisition of an additional 120 kilo roaster allows us a roasting capacity of 2,300 pounds per hour.
+Locally, Chris' Coffee still offers what Nachtriebs did from the comfort of their 1975 El Camino Super Sport: Expertise in coffee from bean-to-brew.